interlay/interbtc-spec/interbtc-spec/docs/source/spec/nomination.rst

 optOutOfNomination
 ------------------

-Disallow the Vault from receiving nominated collateral and force refund nominators.
+Disallow the Vault from receiving nominated collateral and force refund Nominators.

 Specification
 .............